jamiehenzy/Genome_analysis_Explore/1_Genomes_tutorial.md

 **Remember to practice using tab-complete to save time and prevent mistakes!**

 ## Submission:
-+ README that includes the five pieces of genome information for all five genomes (this will be in a separate location from the README you will include for the 02_Explore! assignment as a whole)
++ Genomes_info file that includes the five pieces of genome information for all five genomes (this will be in a separate location from the README you will include for the 02_Explore! assignment as a whole)
 + Well organized directories containing the five genomes, reads, and gtf file; arranged in user-friendly way
 + Saved session including hashed questions and answers to each of the five questions, along with the commands you used and output